SantanderMetGroup/ATLAS/reproducibility/README.md

 # Reproducibility scripts

 End-to-end scripts used for the preparation of key figures of the IPCC WGI AR6 Atlas chapter.
+In particular, observed linear trends of signals in annual mean surface air temperature and precipitation (Figures Atlas.11 (only some panels),  18, and 23) and regional changes in annual mean surface air temperature and precipitation (Figures Atlas.13, 16, 17, 21, 22, 24, 26, 28, 29).

 ## Script list